plumvillage/newsletter/src/2024/en/articles/br-thien-chi--blossoming-trees.md

 I enjoyed the first Dharma talks in Chagford and Exeter, England, very much.
 Thay said, “The Sangha is my continuation,” and I only understood it intellectually.
 But now I could experience it clearly in the way we held the space, in the way the monastic siblings gave Dharma talks, in the way we introduced and adapted the practices to different places and people.
 I could also see Thay in the way the lay friends enjoyed being with us.

 I loved it when we stopped at gas stations to have coffee together.
-Sister One Way (Sr. Trang Mot Phuong) was our treasurer and we called her “Sister Generosity” — just for fun.
+Sr. One Way (Sr. Trang Mot Phuong) was our treasurer and we called her “Sr. Generosity” — just for fun.
 She bought us drinks and sweets, so every gas station was a mini celebration.

-Sister One Way also often offered us a special kind of Oolong tea.
+Sr. One Way also often offered us a special kind of Oolong tea.
 A really happy moment.
 We felt like kings when she poured us the fragrant tea.
 But I’m still not sure which is more fragrant — the tea or our togetherness?

 ## Children in the mud

-I remember Sister Tam Moi saying once during our tour, “Do you notice that?
+I remember Sr. Tam Moi saying once during our tour, “Do you notice that?
 It’s like spring lasts a long, long time.
 We’ve been on the road for several weeks and the trees are still in bloom.
 That’s because we’re traveling from the south to the north.”

 Let me name just a fraction of the places we visited: ancient beech forests with carpets of bluebells; hills with big boulders on top; meadow of green grass and brown ferns where wild horses graze freely; sacred cathedrals with gardens of pink rhododendrons; national reserves; hidden stone beaches; small art bookstores; world-famous museums and streets; a university where the students showed us a meditation hall filled with poetry books and the on-campus redwood forest, and then invited us to participate in blessing the food before dinner.